wso2/docs-open-banking/en/docs/advanced/consent-management-try-out.md

       ```
       - Change the value of the `<CLIENT_ID>` placeholder with the value you obtained in the application registration.

-      - Upon successful authentication, the user red is redirected to the consent authorise page.
+      - Upon successful authentication, the user is redirected to the consent authorize page.
 Use the login
       credentials of a user that has a `subscriber` role.

       - You can view the list of bank accounts and the information that the API consumer wishes to access.

-      - Upon providing consent, an authorization code is generated on the web page of the `redirect_uri`.
+      - Upon providing consent, an authorization code is generated on the URL of the web page defined in `redirect_uri`.

 ### Step 2: Retrieve a consent
 - An API consumer can retrieve a consent resource that they have created to check its status.
 In order to make this request,
-the API consumer must have an access token issued by the bank using a client credentials grant.
+the API consumer must have an access token issued by the bank using the client credentials grant.

 ??? tip "Click here to find how to generate an application access token..."
     - Generate an application access token using the following command: